GoogleCloudPlatform/k8s-stackdriver/prometheus-to-sd/README.md

 the prometheus-to-sd.
 Values of the `namespace_id` and `pod_id` can be passed to the component through the additional flags or omitted. `container_name` is always empty for now.
 Field `zone` is overridable via flag.

+## Scrape interval vs. export interval

+There are two flags: `scrape-interval` and `export-interval` that allow specifying how often metrics are read from the sources and how often they are exported to Stackdriver, respectively.
+By default both are set to 1m.
+The scrapes can be more frequent than exports, however, to achieve grater precision for metrics being exported.
+For example, if metrics are exported once every minute and a container dies between scrapes, up to 1 minutes of metrics can be lost.
+Frequent scrapes mitigate that, at the cost of elevated resource usage.

 ## Deployment